 Generally, keeping utilization below 30 percent and above 0 is the accepted rule of thumb for positive effects on your credit score.
 Keep in mind that it is also important to make on-time payments every single month, so make sure to make your payments monthly.

 With rewards for sharing and spending responsibly, you and your network of friends can watch your Vital Scores and cashback rewards grow.
-Check out Vital Card today and see how it’s shaking up the world of credit.
+Check out Vital World Elite Mastercard today and see how it’s shaking up the world of credit.

 Sources